 - The determination as to whether an employee has sufficient service and compensation in the base-year to be qualified for benefits is made based on information provided by employers as part of their annual service and compensation reports.
 Remember that because of provisions for extended and accelerated benefits, not all benefit years begin July 1 and end the following June 30.
 Check the benefit year designation on Form ID-4E.
 The base year for the benefit year is the calendar year preceding the benefit year.
-For example, the base-year for “BY-14” is calendar year 2013.
+For example, the base-year for “BY-19” is calendar year 2018.

 Below are examples of how a base-year employer might request reconsideration.

 Railroad A receives Form ID-4E stating that its employee has claimed and been paid unemployment benefits for May 1 through 14.
 Payroll records show that the employee marked off the extra board on May 2, 3, and 4.
 (The railroad did not inform the RRB of the employee’s mark off when the RRB sent the prepayment claims verification notice.)
-Railroad A sends a letter within 60 days to the RRB district office requesting reconsideration of the determination to pay unemployment benefits for May 2, 3, and 4.
+Railroad A sends a letter within 60 days to the RRB field office requesting reconsideration of the determination to pay unemployment benefits for May 2, 3, and 4.
 The railroad explains that the employee was not available for work on the days at issue and encloses a copy of the timekeeper’s record showing that the employee marked off.
 After investigation, the RRB determines that the employee was not available for work, recovers the appropriate benefits from the employee, and sends a notice to the railroad of the determination made on its request.

 Railroad B receives Form ID-4E showing the payment of unemployment benefits to an employee for days in the employee’s paid vacation period.
-The railroad sends a request for reconsideration to the RRB district office that documents the days to which vacation pay is attributable.
+The railroad sends a request for reconsideration to the RRB field office that documents the days to which vacation pay is attributable.
 Upon review, the RRB determines that the employee received remuneration for days claimed as days of unemployment, bills the employee for the amount recoverable, and notifies the railroad of the determination.